smartdatalake/simsearch/README.md

 Thus, users are able to issue requests to an instance of the SimSearch service via a client application (e.g., Python scripts), such as:

 - [`MOUNT SOURCES request`](data/gdelt/simsearch-gdelt-sources.py) -> Creates a new instance of the SimSearch service against some data source(s).
-It uses a JSON with the available data sources and their queryable attributes and (if necessary) builts suitable indices on their values.
+It uses a JSON with the available data sources and their queryable attributes and (if necessary) builds suitable indices on their values.
 An API key is generated and must be used in any subsequent requests against this instance.
 This operation must be applied before any queries are submitted.
 Note that multiple data sources of different types (ingested/in-situ) can be specified, as in this [example](data/gdelt/simsearch-multiple-sources.py).

 - [`DELETE SOURCES request`](data/gdelt/simsearch-gdelt-delete.py) -> Disables attributes from querying; attributes may be enabled again by using the mounting functionality above.
 An API key referring to this instance of the SimSearch service is required.